 Is There a Limit on How Many Properties You Can Put in an LLC?

-No. You can put as many properties as you want into an LLC…but then we have gone to the other extreme.
-I don’t want to see my clients with 10 or more properties sitting in an LLC and effectively ‘putting all of their eggs in one basket’.
+No. You can put as many properties as you want into an LLC.
+However, when you put all of your rentals in one LLC, you’ve swung the pendulum to the other extreme.
+I never want to see my clients with multiple properties that have equity and need protection in the same LLC.
+This is effectively ‘putting all of their eggs in one basket’.

-But no matter what you do…DO NOT rely on some ‘coach’, online service, or real estate sales company for your legal advice on this topic!
+DO NOT rely on some ‘coach’, online service, or real estate sales company for your legal advice on this topic!
 Oh….but that’s right, if you get into a lawsuit I’m sure they carry malpractice insurance and will stand behind their advice if there is a problem – NOT!! 🙂